Deep Dive: Thinking, Fast and Slow

 The Experiment: The Interrogation Camera Angle

-- The Result: Those who watched Angle A (Suspect) rated the confession as voluntary and the suspect as guilty.
+• The Result: Those who watched Angle A (Suspect) rated the confession as voluntary and the suspect as guilty.
 Those who watched Angle B (Detective) rated the confession as coerced.
+The same confession, viewed from different angles, produced opposite judgments about voluntariness and guilt.
+This effect persisted even when jurors were explicitly instructed to ignore the camera angle.

-- The Mechanism: Visual Salience.
+• The Mechanism: Visual Salience.
 We intuitively assign causal power to whatever we are looking at.
 If the suspect is the visual focus, we perceive them as the "driver" of the action.
+Our visual system and causal reasoning are deeply intertwined—what we see determines what we believe caused the events we're witnessing.

 Chapter 5: Commanders of Attention (Attractors)